CRS Automotive Stoney Creek Hamilton auto shop Google reviews Over 600 GOOGLE REVIEWS

 The weather conditions where you live can determine how often you have to apply wax.
 UV rays from the sun can damage the paint job.
 If your vehicle is exposed to direct sunlight throughout the day, it is necessary to get a wax that will allow you to reapply as often as possible.

-Secondly, car wax and auto paint sealant ingredients vary greatly between manufacturers, so choosing high quality products will help assure long lasting protection and shine.
+Secondly, car wax and auto paint sealant ingredients vary greatly between manufacturers, so choosing high-quality products will help assure long-lasting protection and shine.

-Car wax comes in spray, paste, and liquid varieties with formulas suited for various paint types.
+Car wax comes in a spray, paste, and liquid varieties with formulas suited for various paint types.
 The majority of car waxes are in paste form.
 As car wax tends to be sticky, with a low melting point, it tends to attract dust to the paint surface.

 Auto paint sealant is manufactured from synthetic waxes and is designed to better protect the surface of the car from the elements.
 In addition, most paint sealants consist of polymers and silicones which adhere to the surface of the paint and thus offer better protection than wax, but they also tend to provide less shine.
-Many newer formulas of paint sealant contain micronized ingredients which allow them to more easily penetrate the paint surface, providing longer lasting protection and improved shine.
+Many newer formulas of paint sealant contain micronized ingredients which allow them to more easily penetrate the paint surface, providing longer-lasting protection and improved shine.

 Most paint sealants are in liquid or spray-on form.
 While most car waxes require that it be applied, allowed to dry, and then buffed, many auto paint sealants require only that it be applied with a soft cloth – no drying or buffing required.